 This charge is considered the advance deposit and typically is less than $100 per day of your stay, though can increase with larger and more expensive hotels.
 In any case, reputable hotels should inform guests of this "down payment" at the time of booking as to avoid any unnecessary surprises.
 At this time, hotels may also notify you of additional fees like parking, pet charges, or cleaning fees, if applicable, though these, too, should be listed on the hotel's website.

-Also, if you are booking your hotel room indirectly through a third-party website like Travelocity, Expedia, or Priceline, these companies may have additional cancellation policies that differ from the hotel chains they represent.
-Be sure to check both the hotel and the website to avoid unnecessary cancellation fees or losing your advance deposit.
+Also, if you are booking your hotel room indirectly through a third-party website like TripAdvisor, Expedia, or Priceline, these companies may have additional cancellation policies that differ from the hotel chains they represent.
+Be sure to reference both the hotel and the third-party website to avoid unnecessary cancellation fees or losing your advance deposit.